onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 ==============
 - This document focuses on setting and evolving VNF standards that will facilitate industry discussion, participation, alignment and evolution towards comprehensive and actionable VNF best practices and standard interface.
 - The goal is to accelerate adoption of VNF best practices which will increase innovation, minimize customization needed to onboard VNFs as well as reduce implementation complexity, time and cost for all impacted stakeholders.
-- The intent is do drive harmonization of VNFs across VNF providers, Network Cloud Service providers (NCSPs) and the overall Network Function Virtualization (NFV) ecosystem by providing both long term vision as well as short tem focus and clarity.
+- The intent is to drive harmonization of VNFs across VNF providers, Network Cloud Service providers (NCSPs) and the overall Network Function Virtualization (NFV) ecosystem by providing both long term vision as well as short tem focus and clarity.

 **2. Scope**
 ============
 - The audience for this document are VNF providers, NCSPs and other interested 3rd parties who need to know the design, build and lifecycle management requirements for VNFs to be compliant with ONAP.
 - These guidelines describe VNF environment and provide an overview of what the VNF developer needs to know to operate and be compliant with ONAP.
-- These guidelines are applicable to the Amsterdam release of ONAP.
+- These guidelines contains high level expectations and references to specific requirements documentation for VNFs which are applicable to the Amsterdam release of ONAP.
-- Scope of the ONAP versions/release and future functionality
+- Part of the guidelines also contains visionary recommendations for future functionality that could be desirable for ONAP future releases.
+- Conformance requirements are in the VNF Requirements document(http://onap.readthedocs.io/en/latest/submodules/vnfrqts/requirements.git/docs/index.html).

 **3. Introduction**
 ===================